LuisJoseSanchez/chirimoya/README.md

 ## Thanks

-I want to thank the amazing [Angular Málaga community](https://www.meetup.com/es-ES/Angular-Malaga/) for their support and advises.
+I want to thank the amazing [Angular Málaga community](https://www.meetup.com/es-ES/Angular-Malaga/) for their support and advices.